Enlisted (video game): Development

 Gaijin Entertainment and Darkflow Software first announced the game in 2016 as a crowdfunded title.
 Two campaigns focusing on the Battle of Moscow and the Invasion of Normandy were announced.
 The game was advertised as a "first person shooter decided by the fans, for the fans" and that "they will have direct input into what we create, including things like campaigns, game modes, even which platforms after PC we will support"; other campaigns would be unlocked if the game's funding goals were met.
 Funding tiers at the highest levels would allow contributors to choose which campaign would be added next.

 The first public play test occurred in April 2020 on PC.
 In November 2020, ray-traced global illumination and DLSS was added to the game.
-On May 20, 2021, the Battle of Berlin campaign was partially released in a public beta test.
+On May 20, 2021, the Battle of Berlin campaign was partially released in a public beta test, followed by the Tunisia campaign.
+On December 4, 2023, all campaigns were changed to create 4 nations to play as.

 Release

 At E3 2018, Microsoft confirmed that the game would be released on the Xbox and would be part of the Xbox Game Preview for that year.
 The first public play test occurred in April 2020 on the PC and in October of the same year, Microsoft announced that Enlisted would be part of the Xbox Series X/S launch lineup and a timed console exclusive.
 On March 2, 2021, the closed beta went live on PlayStation 5.
 Nvidia confirmed the game's PC release.
 On April 8, 2021, the game was released on PC as an open beta test.
 On October 4, 2021, Enlisted was released on PlayStation 4 and Xbox One, albeit with only the Moscow, Normandy, and Tunisia campaigns.
 All six campaigns have since been released on all platforms.
+The merge occurred in December 2023 for all players.
+There was a Steam release of Enlisted: Reinforced available on March 28, 2024, for approximately 16 to 18 hours of sale, from their blog, "symbolizing the recent massive changes to the game, and how far the community and Enlisted has come since its initial release."
+After the Early Access release window, sales on Steam were pulled, and a Steam News post citing an unoptimized back end system and a whole litany of bug issues.
+On July 16, 2024, the game was once again relisted upon Steam for free simply as Enlisted, with newfound bug fixes allowing for one of the releases larger pain points so far: Account linking.
+Technical limitations and updates will make this a "Temporary feature," but the goal is to hold out as long as possible.
+The base game is also playable through their in-house launcher.